2021 Innovation Award Entry Rules

 Rules for entering

-- A local government can submit entries in all of the six categories.
-The President’s Award is not a separate category.
+A local government can only submit one entry in each of the eight categories.
+The President’s Award for Innovation is not a separate category.

 For more information about completing your entry or other details, contact VML’s Manuel Timbreza at firstname.lastname@example.org or call 804-649-8471.